 He Provided For Others

-Finally, Jesus Christ was an alpha male because he provided for and protected others, which all alpha males should do.
+Finally, Jesus Christ was an alpha male because he provided for and protected others who were weaker, which all alpha males should do.
+And, he exhorted his followers to care for the least of these.
 Almost all of his miracles centered around meeting the needs of weaker individuals.
 He fed five thousand, healed the sick and the lame, gave fisherman miraculous catches of fish, etc.

 Even his death in Christian tradition has been interpreted in a providing and protecting way.
 He gave of himself so that others can be released from the powers of sin and death.
 That is the ultimate act of providing and protecting.